EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ## Built-in retries

 The gRPC client handles reconnections internally.
-But contrary to the TCP one, it does not have built-in retries for failed operations.
+But contrary to the TCP client, it does not have built-in retries for failed operations.
 It only does retries for the persistent subscriptions.
-If your codebase depends on them, you should wrap operations with your custom retry policy (e.g. using [Polly](https://github.com/App-vNext/Polly) library).
+If your codebase depends on them, you should wrap operations with your custom retry policy (e.g. using [Polly](https://github.com/App-vNext/Polly)).

 If you were using the following configuration: